mozilla/open-leadership-framework/_articles/framework.md

 As a result, open leaders and their communities, organizations and projects work towards these objectives.
 They help their communities, organizations and projects:

-- Improve the efficiency, quality, and relevance of their work.
+- Improve the efficiency, quality and relevance of their work.
 - Discover new, innovative solutions that make sense to them.
 - Increase the discoverability, reach, lifespan and usefulness of their work.